MICHAEL REID BEYOND

 Your practice has encompassed various mediums across your career.
 How do you approach these distinct facets of your practice – painting, printmaking and photo-based work – and how has moving between different fields become embedded within your painting process and shaped your broader thinking about image-making?

 I’m primarily known as a painter, but I see printmaking as being of equal importance in my practice.
-That’s not necessarily represented in the way my work is seen, because there aren’t always the same opportunities to show the prints.
+That’s not necessarily represented in the way my work is seen, because there aren’t necessarily the same opportunities to show the prints.
 But I do make a lot of prints, so it’s an ongoing practice.

 It started in 1987, probably.
-I’d already begun exhibiting – my first solo show was in ’84 – but it was a kind of revelatory moment.
-I found myself working with a master printer who explained that you could build up colour through discrete layers of primary colour – yellow, red, blue, black – and that you could achieve a full spectrum through those few colours.
-The idea of working with transparent inks on white paper, and allowing the whiteness of the paper to illuminate the image and create luminosity, was a revelation.
+I’d already started exhibiting – my first solo show was in 84 – but it was a breakthrough moment.
+I found myself working with a master printer who explained that you could build up colour through discrete layers of primary colour – yellow, red, blue, black – and that you could get all the colours through those three or four colours.
+The idea of working with transparent inks on white paper, and allowing the whiteness of the paper to illuminate the image and create this sense of luminosity, was also a revelation.
+I made a few prints with the Australian Print Workshop, but I also took those printmaking ideas back into the studio.

-I made a few prints with the Australian Print Workshop in those early days, but I also took those printmaking ideas back into the studio.
-I started thinking, can I make paintings in the same way?
-That’s when I began working with transparent colour – not so much in strict layers, but using transparency and the whiteness of the canvas to illuminate the image.
-Thin glazes and transparent pigments came directly out of printmaking.
+I was thinking, can I make paintings in the same way?
+That’s when I started working with transparent colour – not so much in layers, but certainly using transparent colour and the whiteness of the canvas to illuminate.
+Thin glazes and transparent pigments came out of printmaking.
+I had this idea that if you could get everything in the right position and the right level of transparency and intensity, you could create an image that way.

 It was only some years later, when I stumbled across a process of splashing solvent into the colour layers to remove parts of each layer in a fairly random dot pattern, that I realised I could emulate the quality of pure points of colour sitting side by side.
-That led to my colour separation paintings – which, of course, is a printmaking term.
+So that led to my colour separation paintings – which, of course, is a printmaking term.

 Could you tell us about the colour-separation process – how has it developed across different bodies of work?